NicolasProvencher/ribotie_pipeline/README.md

 - FastQC
 - Trim Galore
 - MultiQC
-- Python 3.9+ (pour RiboTIE)
+- Python 3.9+ (for RiboTIE)
-- CUDA (pour l'accélération GPU de RiboTIE)
+- CUDA (for RiboTIE GPU acceleration)

-## Configuration pour environnements HPC
+## HPC Environment Configuration

-Le pipeline est optimisé pour fonctionner sur des clusters HPC utilisant Slurm comme gestionnaire de ressources.
-Des profils préconfigurés sont disponibles dans `nextflow.config`.
+The pipeline is optimized to run on HPC clusters using Slurm as a resource manager.
+Pre-configured profiles are available in `nextflow.config`.